TobyTowler/drunkDetector/README.md

     * if at pub then more likely to be drunk
     * but at home for example could just be unsteady

+- Average movement over x time

+## Plan
+- Use A3 app to gain training data
+-

 ## Possible problems
 - Power consumption of constant data processing